 (h) The location, color, size, design, lettering and other particulars of mail or paper delivery boxes shall be subject to the approval of the committee.

-(i) All outside television and radio aerials and antennas or satellite dishes are prohibited without express written approval of the association or the committee.
+(i) All outside television and radio aerials and antennas are prohibited without express written approval of the association or the committee.
+The installation of satellite dishes cannot be precluded, but the placement of satellite dishes is subject to approval by the Architectural Control Committee in its normal procedures

 (j) No outdoor overhead wire or service drop for the distribution of electric energy or for telecommunication purposes nor any pole, tower or other structure supporting said outdoor overhead wires shall be erected, placed or maintained within the properties.
 All purchasers of lots within the properties, their heirs, successors, and assigns shall use underground service wires to connect their premises and the structures built thereon to the underground electric or telephone utility facilities.